 “I can tell just from listening to your music that you and I are so exactly alike that I know whatever you play would be what I'd do.
 So if this tape is of any use to you, please go ahead and play whatever you feel over it.
 Because I trust what you hear and play.”

-Miles Davis added trumpet to the song in late February at Capitol Studios, Los Angeles CA, USA.
+Miles Davis added trumpet to the song on, or shortly before 1 March 1986 at Capitol Studios, Los Angeles CA, USA.

 Prince contributed additional material to the track to extend it a few days later, on 1 March 1986, but neither Davis nor Prince were very excited by the final result, and after hearing the rest of the finished album, Prince asked that his track be removed, as it didn’t fit in with the style of the rest of the album.